robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       mode = 0 (default): The data must contain 3 bytes per pixel (red, green, blue), which can for instance created by exporting 24 color-bit raw data files with gimp.
-The total size of data must be width * height * 3. mode != 0: The data must contain 2 bytes per pixel with packed color data (bbbbbggggggrrrrr) in big endian format (the byte with blue first), which is for instance used in 16 color-bit bmp type files.
+The total size of data must be width * height * 3. mode = 1: The data must contain 2 bytes per pixel with packed color data (rrrrrggggggbbb) in big endian format (the byte with red first).
           The total size of data must be width * height * 2.
       No type checking of the data is performed.